antony-jr/QArchive/docs/QArchiveErrorCodes.md

 ---
 id: QArchiveErrorCodes
-title: QArchive error codes
+title: QArchive Error Codes
-sidebar_label: QArchive error codes
+sidebar_label: QArchive Error Codes
 ---

 These error codes will be emitted by a common signal which follows a prototype like this